Tennis Over Grip vs. Replacement Grip

 The main reason you would play with the original grip is because you just bought a brand new racquet and you want to play with it before you add on your over grip.
 Or you have no other choice and stuck with the original grip from way back when.

 Some people like the main grip especially because they buy a tennis racquet handle at a specific size and an overgrip might affect that.
 When you putt on a overgrip it adds volume to the grip and makes it bigger.
-Smaller grip sizes are becoming more popular in the world of tennis.
+Smaller grip sizes are becoming more popular in the world of tennis as are Tennis Shock Absorbers.

 Overgrips are popular because it means a fresh new comfy grip before you go play!
 They also fit to your unique tennis style.
 You can put on a red grip, black grip, custom grip, dry grip, thick grip.
 There are so many options available to customize the standard grip that your racquet comes with.